 In September 2022, the Company entered into a joint venture (the "Navigator Greater Bay Joint Venture") with Greater Bay Gas Co.
-Ltd. (Liberia) ("Greater Bay Gas") for the purpose of acquiring a total of five ethylene vessels.
+Ltd. (Liberia) ("Greater Bay Gas"), which has acquired a total of five ethylene vessels.
 The Greater Bay Joint Venture is owned 60% by the Company and 40% by Greater Bay Gas and is fully consolidated.
-The Greater Bay Joint Venture acquired two 17,000 cbm, 2018-built ethylene capable liquefied gas carriers, Navigator Luna on December 20, 2022 and Navigator Solar on January 17, 2023, and three 22,000 cbm, 2019-built ethylene capable liquefied gas carriers, Navigator Castor and Navigator Equator on March 24, 2023 and March 27, 2023, respectively, and Navigator Vega, on April 13, 2023.
-These vessel acquisitions allowed the Company to increase its share of the Pool points, according to which Luna Pool earnings are allocated between the Pool Participants and with this latest acquisition, the Company controls all the vessels in Luna Pool.
+The vessel acquisitions allow the Company to increase its share of the Pool points, according to which Luna Pool earnings are allocated between the Pool Participants and with the acquisitions the Company controls all the vessels in Luna Pool.